 Relaxation measurements, pulse sequences (Bruker format) and associated analysis scripts are provided in Supporting Information.
-Raw NMR data are deposited in Zenodo (doi:10.5281/zenodo.5559835).
-The sSoftware used for global fitting analysis and fitting of HE and CPMG data is available upon request in Zenodo (doi:10.5281/zenodo.5559636).
+The software used for global fitting of HE and CPMG data is available upon request.

 Author contributions

 Measurements and analyses were conceived and performed by CAW, and the paper was written by CAW and JC.